Advising and Academic Resources

 Writing tutors and writing partners

-The Poorvu Center provides several ways for students to get help with writing.
+The Poorvu Center provides several ways for students to get help with their writing.
 Each residential college has its own dedicated writing tutor.
-Tutors meet with students to discuss rough drafts of work in progress, research techniques, revision strategies, or other matters relevant to effective writing.
-Tutors offer free one-on-one help with any writing project: senior essays, course papers, applications, or anything intended for publication.
-The Writing Partners, another resource, are undergraduate and graduate students who offer a student’s-eye view of writing and revision.
-Operating out of the Poorvu Center in Sterling Library, Writing Partners offer in-person, drop-in writing support daily.
-Students may also meet with Writing Partners online on select mornings and evenings.
-Finally, the Poorvu Center website offers writing handoutsmodel papers, a list of student publications, a guide to writing with Turnitin, and information on using sources effectively.
+Residential College Writing Tutors meet with students to discuss rough drafts of work in progress, research techniques, revision strategies, or other matters relevant to effective writing.
+They offer free one-on-one help with any writing project, including senior essays, course papers, applications, or anything intended for publication.
+The Writing Partners, another resource, are undergraduate and graduate students who offer peer tutoring for writing and revision.
+Operating out of the Yale College Writing Center (second floor of the Poorvu Center in Sterling Library) and Poorvu North (Concourse Level of Kline Tower), Writing Partners offer in-person and online drop-in writing support seven days a week (exact hours can be found on their website).
+Finally, the Poorvu Center website offers resources, includingwriting handouts, model papers, a list of student publications, a guide to writing with Turnitin, and information on using sources effectively.

 Stem tutoring & programs